Screen time for preschoolers: part of a balanced and healthy lifestyle

 It’s OK if your rules include time limits to help your child balance screen time with other things like physical activity.
 For example, it might help to know that Australian physical activity guidelines say preschoolers should be active for at least three hours a day.

 2. Aim for short screen time sessions

 Getting up and moving around is important for your child’s energy levels, development, sleep, and overall health and wellbeing.
-If your child is having screen time, it’s good to encourage her to take a break every 30 minutes and use screens in short bursts.
+If your child is having screen time, it’s good to encourage your child to take a break at least every 30 minutes and use screens in short bursts.

 You can do this by encouraging your child to: